-Imagine buying a product with labels that describe the sugar content with phrases such as ‘Sugar-Free’, ‘No Added Sugar’, or ‘Unsweetened’.
+Imagine buying a product with labels that describe the sugar content with phrases such as ‘Sugar free’, ‘No Added Sugar’, or ‘Unsweetened’.
 All these words sound so similar.
 Right?
 Do all these labels mean the same things, or do they have different connotations?

-Sugar-free does not necessarily mean zero sugar.
+Sugar free does not necessarily mean zero sugar.
 There is an underlying difference in all the terms used above.
 As per the FDA, Sugar-Free is food with less than 0.5 grams of natural or added sugar.
 ‘No Added Sugar’ means there is no manual addition of sugar in the packaged food.
-Food labelled ‘Unsweetened’ does not contain added sugar, sugar alcohols, or low-calorie sweeteners.
+Food labelled ‘Unsweetened’ does not contain added sugar, sugar alcohols, or low calorie sweeteners.

 How did these varying nomenclatures come about?
 The Dietary Guidelines for Americans report (2015-2020) recommended that daily consumption of added sugar not be more than 10%.
 The report resulted in the origin of product categories like ‘Sugar-Free’, ‘No Added Sugar’, and ‘Unsweetened’.
 Although the FDA has backed the usage of artificial sweeteners, the health risks they pose continue to be a raging debate among doctors and health experts.
 Know about fruit for diabetes.

 While most of us know about table sugar (sucrose) and fructose, several other kinds of sugar, like natural and artificial sugar, are used in food processing.
 If you are a fitness enthusiast, knowing which sugar is going into your bloodstream can remarkably change your diet and health.